-Let’s face it: in many homes, the size of the laundry is on the small side.
+Let’s face it: many homes do not have the luxury of a large laundry space.
 Beyond having sufficient room to wash loads of clothes, many customers would also love a little more room for cleaning-related storage.
-So, how do you maximize the space in a small laundry – both in functional terms for washing, drying and even ironing, as well as storage and style?
+So, how do you maximise the space in a small laundry – both in functional terms for washing, drying and even ironing, as well as storage and style?

 To give you an idea of how you can transform your laundry space, here’s a few tips from our Kinsman design experts on making the most of a small laundry.